Rpessoa/Game-test/README.md

-# Game-test
-Javascript testing
+# JavaScript Text RPG testing

-This is not and will not be a final project.
+This is not and will not be a final RPG project.
 This is only for training purpose.
+However, I will always accept suggestions! :)

 Thanks!